Want to study English in your pajamas?

 Their English is very casual and relaxed, so watching this is a must if you want to practice sounding natural.
 It’s also available with subtitles and in other languages.

-These videos become unique English lessons for every user.
 Choose videos that work with your learning style, English level and personal interests, and we’ll recommend more videos just for you!

 It’s a great way to figure out what kinds of English language videos help you learn best.
 Plus, FluentU provides plenty of tools to actively practice your English vocabulary and grammar, like interactive subtitles, flashcards, vocabulary lists and more.